astronomer/airflow-guides/guides/kubepod-operator.md

 It is also possible to run open source Airflow within a local Kubernetes cluster using the [Helm Chart for Apache Airflow](https://airflow.apache.org/docs/helm-chart/stable/index.html).
 For a walkthrough of this setup, see the [Getting Started With the Official Airflow Helm Chart Webinar](https://www.youtube.com/watch?v=39k2Sz9jZ2c&ab_channel=Astronomer).

-When running Airflow within a Kubernetes cluster, using the KPO does not require further configuration beyond leaving the `KubernetesPodOperator` parameter `in_cluster` on its default setting (`True`) to run a new Pod within the same cluster.
-An example on how to run a Pod on a remote cluster, including in the case of not running local Airflow on Kubernetes, is presented at the end of this guide.

 ## When to use the KubernetesPodOperator